 Calcium is responsible for healthy teeth and bones.

-So, always be on the lookout when feeding your pets with zucchini and watch their body reactions.
+So, always be on the lookout when feeding your pets zucchini.

-Too much calcium can result in kidney stones, a condition peculiar to human beings.
+Too much calcium can result in kidney stones, which can be fatal for guinea pigs, especially male piggies.

 Anytime you feel that your guinea pig requires medical attention, don’t hesitate to visit a vet.